IRB Frequently Asked Questions

 The only way to remove a funding source from your study's IRB record is through an amendment submission.
 In order to be eligible for flexible review and oversight at the next continuation review, an amendment must be on record that removed the federal funding source.
 If a study is still being conducted under the auspices of a federal funding source or is currently under a no-cost extension, the study is not eligible for flexible review and oversight.
 If you no longer have federal funds but are scheduled to receive additional federal funds in the future, the study is not eligible for flexible review and oversight.

-Research with human participants is exempt from some or all of the regulations when they are considered minimal risk (the probability or magnitude of harm or discomfort anticipated in the research are not greater in and of themselves than those ordinarily encountered in daily life or during the performance of routine physical or psychological examinations or tests [as defined by 45 CFR 46.102(i)]) and when the research is limited to the activities defined in one or more of the Exempt Research categories.
+Research with human participants is exempt from some or all of the regulations when the proposed research activities limited to the activities defined in one or more of the Exempt Research categories..
+If the proposed research activities are considered minimal risk (the probability or magnitude of harm or discomfort anticipated in the research are not greater in and of themselves than those ordinarily encountered in daily life or during the performance of routine physical or psychological examinations or tests [as defined by 45 CFR 46.102(i)])

 The IRB must review and concur that a project is Exempt per these research categories before the project begins.
 Exempt research is reviewed by one IRB member and not reviewed at a convened IRB meeting.
 Exempt research does not expire, but changes to the study design require an amendment submission for IRB approval.